hannahdxz/STAT545-hw-Dong-Xinzhe/hw 07/03_gap-report.md

     ## 3  Americas         37.579
     ## 4    Europe         43.585

 **2.** Fit a linear regression of life expectancy on year within each country.
-Write the estimated intercepts, slopes, and residual error variance (or sd) to file.

 ``` r
 le_l_yr <- function(df) {